 You must enter one of the following on this line; do not leave this line blank.
-The
+The name should match the name on your tax return.

 If this Form W-9 is for a joint account, list first, and then circle, the name of the person or entity whose number you entered in Part I of Form W-9.